Meteor-Community-Packages/raix-push/README.md

         // tokens: array of appId's or tokens
     });
 ```
-*The client send features is WIP in `devel` branch.
-Adding allow/deny rules in order to allow the user to send push messages to other users directly from the client*
+*When in secure mode the client send features require adding allow/deny rules in order to allow the user to send push messages to other users directly from the client - Read more below*

 ## Server api